cngroves/interface_bas/draft-groves-core-bas.md

 Acknowledgements
 ================

 Michael Koster for his comments and suggestion of the FETCH approach.
 Friedhelm Rodermund for stimulating discussion of the use case.
+Mojan Mohajer for raising the multiple observes on a collection use case.

 Changelog
 =========

+draft-groves-core-bas-01

+* Section 2: Removed editor's note on alternate solution

+* Section 2.1: Changed language around observe on collections.

+* Section 4.1: Added text regarding multiple observations.

 draft-groves-core-bas-00